What is the New Colombo Plan?

 The New Colombo Plan Reference Group is an external reference body comprised of business representatives, international mobility experts and members of the higher education sector.
 The Reference Group provides views and insights into program policy and guidelines.
 The Reference Group is chaired by the Secretary of the Department of Foreign Affairs and Trade and includes an ex-officio representative from the Department of Education and Training.

 How to apply/get involved?

-Successful applicants for both rounds will be announced later in the year.
+Successful scholars will be announced later in the year.